Mon 9 Oct 2017

 News - The Essentials-Luxembourg - Read the interview of Anthony Smith-Meyer - course moderator

-".
-This course, with nearly 200 attendees so far, becomes a must in the Education Program for Directors.
-This year, based on the comments of previous participants, the program has bee reshaped to better match with the expectations.
+has become a must in the Education Program for Directors.
+This year, based on the comments of previous participants, the program has been reshaped to better match with the expectations.
 Mr Anthony Smith-Meyer, our moderator, is sharing his views with us:Anthony, you are the moderator for “The Essentials Luxembourg” training seminars organised by ILA.
 Can you explain what this seminar is about?

 The ILA Essentials course is, in my experience, somewhat unique.
 Designed to fit in with the overall ILA Directorship Certification programme, the intention is to enable participants to take the global learnings gained from our programme partners at INSEAD, the Institute of Directors in London, Guberna in Brussels and IFA in Paris and consider these in the context of the Grand Duchy.
 To know the general principles and demands of fulfilling the duties of a company director is a demanding and necessary achievement if we are to professionalise this role – Our partner learning institutions do a fantastic job in getting this message across.
 However, we must also get practical.
 What does it mean to be a director in Luxembourg?
 What are the laws we must ensure our companies adhere to?
 What are the legal requirements and regulatory expectations placed on directors in Luxembourg?